HB204 Alabama 2017 Session

 - Assault in the third degree, if assault is committed by a person 21 years of age or older against a person who is less than 18 years of age on school property, school bus, or at a school-sponsored function, penalties increased, Sec.
 13A-6-22 am'd.

-This bill would make assault in the third degree a Class D felony if the assault is committed by a person 21 years of age or older against a person who is less than 18 years of age and at the time of the assault is located on school property, including on a school bus or at a school-sponsored event or function.
+Key ProvisionsAI-generated summary using openai/gpt-5-nano on Feb 24, 2026.
+May contain errors — refer to the official bill text for accuracy.- Amends Section 13A-6-22 to make assault in the third degree a Class D felony if the assault is committed by a person 21 years of age or older against a person under 18 on school property, including on a school bus or at a school-sponsored event or function.

 - Subjects